ivalitov/dto-generator/README.md

 ### 3. Known Type's Generation

-Configuration parameter **generateAllKnownTypes** allows to generate values of fields of known types, without the need to put *@Rules* annotation no them.
+Configuration parameter **generateAllKnownTypes** allows to generate field values of known types, without the need to put *@Rules* annotation on them.
-Known type are those types for which *@Rules* annotations exists.
+Known types are those types for which *@Rules* annotations exists.

-There are several ways to configuring of generation, one of them is use of static configuration:
+There are several ways to configuring of generation, one of them is using of static configuration:

 ```java
 DtoGeneratorStaticConfig.getInstance().setGenerateAllKnownTypes(true);